Nyuwb/Nyuwb/README.md

 As every developer I'd love to be more active here, but I'm not using Github at work and I don't have enough free time to work on side projects for the moment.
 I hope it will become something possible in the future !

+- 🥨 My nickname is **Nyuw**
 - 👨‍💻 My personal website is: **[https://nyuw.dev](https://nyuw.dev)**
 - 📫 You can reach me at `fabien@nyuw.dev` or `nyuw` on Discord
-- 🧑‍💻 I'm doing some stuffs for a non-profit nursery association
+- 👶 I'm doing some stuffs for a non-profit nursery association

 ### # My (not fully completed) stack